-(o) Employee compensation and directors' and supervisors' remuneration
+(o) Employee compensation and directors' remuneration

-In accordance with the articles of incorporation the Company should contribute between $3\%\sim9\%$ of the profit as employee compensation and less than 3% as directors' and supervisors' remuneration when there is profit for the year.
+In accordance with the articles of incorporation the Company should contribute between $3\% \sim 9\%$ of the profit as employee compensation and less than 3% as directors' remuneration when there is profit for the year.
 However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.

-The amount of remuneration of each director and supervisor and of compensation for employees entitled to receive the abovementioned employee compensation is approved by the Board of Directors.
+The amount of remuneration of each director and of compensation for employees entitled to receive the abovementioned employee compensation is approved by the Board of Directors.
 The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.

-For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$15,810 thousand and \$9,991 thousand directors' and supervisors' remuneration amounting to \$6,776 thousand and \$1,110 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating costs or operating expenses.
-Related information would be available at the Market Observation Post System website.
+For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounting to \$8,321 thousand and \$15,810 thousand, respectively, and directors' remuneration amounting to \$3,566 thousand and \$6,776 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
+These remunerations were expensed under operating costs or operating expenses during 2023.
+If there would be any changes after the reporting date, the changes shall be accounted for as changes in accounting estimates and recognized as profit or lost in the following year.